 Third Age learning groups are self-managed groups of seniors providing opportunities for members to share learning experiences in a wide range of subjects.
 Some groups are associated with universities or colleges while others are located in community centres.
 There are many groups active worldwide - in the USA, in the UK, in Australia, and in many other countries.

 The Third Age Network in Ontario came out of an initial meeting in 2007 of lifelong learning groups in the Toronto area.
-Other senior learning organizations from outside Toronto have joined over the years and there are now 18 members from London to the Georgian Bay area representing more than 6000 senior lifelong learners in Southern Ontario.
+Other senior learning organizations beyond Toronto have joined over the years and there are now 24 members from London to the Georgian Bay area representing more than 8000 senior lifelong learners in Southern Ontario.

 Using modern digital technology we hope to make it possible for representatives of the network's member organizations to interact directly with other members and have a presence at regular group meetings where the distances involved inhibit travel.

-We invite other senior learning groups to contact us for further details.
+Other senior learning groups are invited to contact us for further details.